Take a Break

 You may need a full 8 hours of sleep.

-You may need a weekend away, a change of scenery.
+You may need a change of scenery and a weekend away.

 Tune into your body and figure out what is realistic and what strategies can help you in the time that you have available for you to take a break.
 If you’re needing a break during the middle of a fight with your partner, tell them, and then tell them how long you expect to take a break.
 Confused by this?
 Let’s talk about it in therapy.